Group Home Abuse and Neglect

 Adult Family-Care Homes (Florida Statute § 429.60, et. seq.)

-We Sue Group Homes for Abuse, Neglect, and Elder Exploitation
+We Sue Group Homes for Abuse, Neglect, and Exploitation

 Call (844) FIDJ-LAW to speak with one of our experienced attorneys.